EdApp is now SC Training. Learn more

 In very simple terms:

-• Diversity: the people that make up your workforce
+• Diversity: the people who make up your workforce

 • Inclusion: the steps you take to make those people be valued at work